al3xandr3/al3xandr3.github.io/_posts/2014-10-14-data-tracking-and-collection.md

 ---
-layout: post

 title: Data Tracking and Collection
 category: data
 tags:
   - data
-intro: "A description of the collection of methods used to track and collect data for analysis"
+excerpt: "A description of the collection of methods used to track and collect data for analysis"
 ---

 ## Motivation